Competitive Flower and Plant Exhibit

 Our Judges for 2019 are all professionally accredited by California Garden Clubs, Inc. They come from the San Francisco region.
 They are: Kiwi De Voy, Nancy Martin, Shirlene Shufelt, Marilyn Gross, Charlotte Mason, and Victoria Lucido

-A $20 Prize will be awarded to each of the Best in Category: Container Plants, Cut Flowers, Iris and Rose.
+Ribbons and a prize of $20 will be awarded to each of the Best in Category: Container Plants, Cut Flowers, Iris and Rose.

-A $25 Prize will be awarded for the best Artistic Arrangement and Popular Choice.
+Ribbons and a prize of $25 will be awarded for the Best Artistic Arrangement and Popular Choice.

 Resources and Advice